 (5) Stuff the Fluff

 Again, these are only a few of the most common mistakes made by new writers.
 So if while reviewing that finished first draft, you discover you’re guilty of even one, remember that you’re not alone.
 And instead of giving up or ignoring the mistakes altogether, be proactive.
-After all, that’s what second drafts are for.
+After all, that’s what second drafts are for, and believe me, no one, and I do mean NO ONE, should ever consider one draft good enough.